gizem-akman/EC-APP/README.md

 The authors of the paper thank Mohamed Taoufiq Damir for his help in making the paper possible.

+## Supplementary information for the paper

+- **Variation1.md** Presents the communication flow of Variation 1 and explains the steps.
+- **PerformanceAnalysis.md** Includes the benchmarking and detailed breakdown of the performance analysis.

 ## Proof of Concept

 The implementation is done using Python and consists of seven scripts: